La Pantalla Silenciosa #1

 The Black Pirate (1926)

-The plot and defining details of the production came from Doug's own fantasy: the pseudonym of Elton Thomas, who was none other than Douglas Fairbanks.
-Behind "Elton Corp." there was also Fairbanks as a true executive producer.
+The storyline and defining details of the production emerged from the fantasy of the production itself.
+Doug: pseudonym of Elton Thomaswhich was none other than Douglas Fairbanks.
+After "Elton Corp." was also Fairbanks as the actual executive producer.

-"The Black Pirate" offers a complete sample of the elements that characterize the subgenre "of pirates" in adventure films.
-"The Black Pirate" was the first feature film to be shot entirely by the primitive Technicolor.
+"The Black Pirate" offers a complete sample of the elements that characterize the subgenre. "of pirates" in adventure films.
+"The Black Pirate" was the first feature film to be shot entirely on the primitive system.
+Technicolor.
 His work is a perfect example of what Chaplin defined: "extraordinary magnetism, charm and genuine youthful enthusiasm."

 LEE ERWIN (July 15, 1908 - September 21, 2000)

-After Von Stroheim's movie, he wrote sheet music for such silent films as The Eagle, My Best Girl, Irene, and a couple of Buster Keaton movies.
-What made Erwin's music particularly successful is that he did not try to emulate the typical accompaniment that movies would have in the 1920s, which relied heavily on adaptations of established classical pieces.
+After the film of Von Stroheimhe wrote scores for such silent films as The Eagle, My Best Girl, Ireneand a couple of films by Buster Keaton.
+What made the music of Erwin is that he did not try to emulate the typical accompaniment that films would have in the 1920s, which relied heavily on adaptations of established classical pieces.
 Instead, he wrote his own original music, recognizing that the sophistication of audiences in the 1960s and 1970s made the earlier adaptation approach impossible to recreate.
-Erwin's success and popularity with these compositions, which he performed at film screenings across the United States, made him an established recording artist by the time he was 60.
+Erwin's success and popularity with these compositions, which he performed at screenings of these films throughout the United States, made him an established recording artist by the time he was in his 60s.
 In the early 1970s, Angel Records recorded a series of albums with Erwin in which he presented suites based on these scores, which established a new category of soundtrack and classical music.
-Decades later, Lee Erwin was the only silent film composer or accompanist to enjoy a national reputation, or any recognition beyond the core of those period film fans.
-It was only with the reopenings of big movie budgets like Abel Gance's Napoleon (which used a score from the father of the relaunch sponsor, Carmine Coppola, in the United States and Carl Davis in Europe) that Erwin found serious competition, and those composers worked with a full orchestra, not the organ, which was his forte.
-However, his reputation lasted until the 1980s and extended to work on films such as Woody Allen's Radio Days (in which he played a roller-skating organist) and the recording of films such as The New York Hotel in 1984 and the occasional silent rediscovery, such as The Man Without a World.
-The b also later recorded his music for use in silent film and theatrical performances.
+Decades later, Lee Erwin was the only silent film composer or accompanist to enjoy a national reputation, or any recognition beyond the core fan base of those vintage films.
+Only with the big-budget reopenings of films such as Napoleon from Abel Gance (which used a score from the relaunch sponsor's parent, Carmine Coppolain the United States and Carl Davis in Europe), Erwin found serious competition, and those composers worked with full orchestra, not organ, which was his forte.
+However, his reputation lasted into the 1980s and extended to work on films such as Radio Days from Woody Allen (in which he played a roller-skating organist) and the recording of films such as 1984's Hotel New York and occasionally quietly rediscovered, like The man without a world.
+The b also later recorded his music for use in silent film and theatrical presentations.

 Lee Erwin - Sound Of Silents - Music For Silent Film Classics

 Stamp: Angel Records.
 USA.
 1974 LP.
-Capitol Records, Inc. Art Director: Marvin Schwartz.
+Capitol Records, Inc. Art director: Marvin Schwartz.
 Design: Jim Endicott.
 Engineer: Mike Doyle.
 Mixing: Carson C. Taylor.
-Music consulted: Dick Kline.
-Photography: Jack Novak.
+Music consulted Dick Kline.
+Photograph: Jack Novak.
 Produced by Patti Laursen.